strets123/frictionless-pres/PITCHME.md

 * New tools that work with legacy scripts
 * Test-driven data science
 ---
-#### As a developer I want:
+#### As a developer I want to:
-* Architectural guidance e.g. get more out of python iterators
+* Get more out of python iterators
-* Ability to swap out programming languages and databases
+* Ability to swap out languages and databases
 * Single point of responsibility for each module
 ---
 #### As an ops person I want